-Session One [Four mile run]
+Session One [Four-mile run]

-The first session is an easy four mile run.
+The first session is an easy four-mile run.
 I did a big session last night where it was a bike-run brick session where we were pushing the pace hard.
 I take Maisie out with me on my easy runs, if she’s up for it.
 Sometimes she doesn’t want to come.
-She sees me putting my trainers on and getting the dog belt and she’ll just walk the other way, but today she was up for it, so she came out and joined me for my four mile run.
+She sees me putting my trainers on and getting the dog belt and she’ll just walk the other way, but today she was up for it, so she came out and joined me for my four-mile run.

 Session Two [Bike Drills] [3:50]

 The next session of the day, after the run, is about an hour on the bike.
-This is quite an easy pace, but I try and do some drills in this one, so I’ll do single leg drills: five minute sets on my right leg; five minutes on my left leg and then I’ll do five minutes high cadence work, followed by five minutes of low cadence work.
-And then to finish it off I’ll do another five-minute drills on my right leg and then five minutes on the left leg.
+This is quite an easy pace, but I try and do some drills in this one, so I’ll do single leg drills: five-minute sets on my right leg; five minutes on my left leg and then I’ll do five minutes high cadence work, followed by five minutes of low cadence work.
+And then to finish it off I’ll do another five-minutes of drills on my right leg and then five minutes on the left leg.
 Yeah, it’s a pretty standard session and that finishes the second one of the day off.